All are similar in that they are documents designed to specify and organize proper procedure, policies, or behavior on topics.

 Laws are introduced/sponsored by a Legislator, passes Legislative Branch of Government, and signed by the Executive Branch.
 Laws apply to everyone under the jurisdiction of the government.

 Regulations are written by government administrative agencies outlining how a law will be implemented.
-Regulations only effect individuals who work with those agencies or are in industries overseen by those agencies.

 Standards are written by industries for those who work in the field.
 Standards are used to regulate terms, components, testing procedures, and more to allow for interoperability and consistency across the industry.

 Products liability issues are usually governed by case law.
 However, several aspects of products liability law have been addressed by statute, so be sure to check the local jurisdiction for relevant law.

 The United States Code is a consolidation and codification by subject matter of the general and permanent laws of the United States.
 It is prepared by the Office of the Law Revision Counsel of the United States House of Representatives.